And so it begins.

-the search for your college home.
-Let this serve as your happy beginning: everything you need to get started.
+The search for your college home has started.
+Let this serve as your happy beginning: everything you need to get on your way.
 But don’t be afraid to ask for directions as you go.
 That’s why we’re here.

 Dates with Destiny

 When the time comes, be ready.
 Here are the dates and deadlines you need to know about.